Part of the Technical Health audit

 How many links does SiteCurl check per page?

-SiteCurl checks up to 10 internal links per page with a 4-second timeout per request.
-On a full scan of 50 pages, that covers hundreds of links across your site.
+SiteCurl checks up to 10 links per page with a 4-second limit each.
+On a full scan of 100 pages, that covers hundreds of links across your site.

 Does SiteCurl check external links?

-SiteCurl focuses on internal links.
-External links to other sites are not checked because third-party sites can be slow or rate-limit requests.
+SiteCurl checks internal links only.
+Links to other sites are skipped because those sites can be slow or block requests.

 How often should I check for broken links?

 Monthly is a good start.
-If your site changes often, weekly scans catch broken links faster.
-Set up a schedule in SiteCurl and get alerts when new issues appear.
+If your site changes often, weekly scans catch issues faster.
+Set up a schedule and get alerts when new problems show up.

 Can I check for broken links without signing up?

 Yes.
-The free audit checks your home page for broken links as part of a full seven-category scan.
-No signup required, results in under 60 seconds.
+The free audit checks your home page for broken links in a full seven-category scan.
+No signup needed.
+Results in under 60 seconds.

 What causes broken links?

-Common causes include deleted pages, changed URLs after a redesign, typos in href attributes, and links to pages that were moved without a redirect.
+Common causes are deleted pages, changed URLs after a redesign, typos in links, and pages moved without a redirect.

 Find broken links on your site